jamesal4/starpractice_html/README.md

 To use starx you need the following (StarPractice example):

-	starx
-		- src
-			-- index.html (an example of how to start your star widget (e.g. StarPractice)) -- ... (other definitions of star widgets)
-			-- StarPractice.js (definition of StarPractice star widget) -- StarX
-				require.js
-				starx.js
+	index.html is a minimal standalone version of StarPractice and is an example of how to use StarPractice in other html contexts.

+	StarX contains the essential StarX components:
+		- require.js contain the define, require functions needed by starx.js
+		- starx.js loads StarX widgets from the {[...]} StarX widget tag description.
-				StarPractice.js (index.html tells StarX to load this star widget.
-StarPractice.js tells StarX where the StarPractice main.js is.
+		- StarPractice.js (tells StarX where the StarPractice main.js is located)
-				... (other star widgets )
+		- (other StarX widgets similar in form to StarPractice.js)

 	StarPractice (JavaScript for creating StarPractice UI)
 		- main.js
 		- other supporting js files for StarPractice

 	TODO: The following is StarBiochem functionality and should be removed for StarPractice.
-		- index.html (need to replace this StarBiochem index.html with one for StarPractice)
 		- jsmol (essential stuff for JSmol)
 			-- data (files that can be loaded by JSmol
 			-- j2s (Jmol files converted to JavaScript)